idleberg/vscode-nsis/README.md

 ```
 #### BridleNSIS Transpiler

-As of version 2.6, you can transpile [BridleNSIS](https://github.com/henrikor2/bridlensis) using the *NSIS: Transpile BridleNSIS code* command from the [command-palette](https://code.visualstudio.com/docs/editor/codebasics#_command-palette).
+As of version 2.6 of this package, you can transpile [BridleNSIS](https://github.com/henrikor2/bridlensis) using the *NSIS: Transpile BridleNSIS code* command from the [command-palette](https://code.visualstudio.com/docs/editor/codebasics#_command-palette).
 The path to `BridleNSIS.jar` is specified in your [user settings](https://code.visualstudio.com/docs/customization/userandworkspace).

 **Example:**